Karnataka: 2 dead, 22 injured as under-construction building collapses in Dharwad

 According to reports, the building belongs to a relative of former Congress MLA Vinay Kulkarni.
 He visted the spot and assured action against those responsible for the tragedy.
 He admitted that one of the owners is a relative of his.

 Basavraj Nigadi, Gangadhar Shintre, Ravi Sobrad are the owners of building that collapsed in Dharwad today.
-Gangadhar Shintre is father-in-law of Congress leader Vinay Kulkani.
+Gangadhar Shintre is father-in-law of Congress leader Vinay Kulkarni.

 Under-construction building collapses in Dharwad, #Karnataka#Dharwad , 70- 100 trapped under debris pic.twitter.com/AHyh2lvAry— Chennabasaveshwar (@channuOneIndia) March 19, 2019